UK Government Departments

-DEFRA is the government department responsible for the two principal waterway authorities British Waterways and the Environment Agency.
-We attend brieﬁngs called by the Waterways Minister and respond to consultations.
-They are under pressure to reduce direct government spending on waterways (amongst other things!).
+DEFRA is the government department responsible for the two principal waterway authorities Canal and River Trust and the Environment Agency.

 Canal and River Trust

 EA Thames have an extensive range of consultative bodies.
-The Thames Navigation Users Group (TNUF), attended by Andy Soper, consists of about 20 representatives of democratic river user organisations and meets quarterly chaired by the EA.
+The Thames Navigation Users Group (TNUF), attended by Andy Soper, consists of about 20 representatives of river user organisations and meets six monthly chaired by the EA.
 Nine River User Groups(RUG) divide up the river into sections and their Chairs are members of TNUF.
 The RUGs have more local representation and local EA managers attend.
-There is also a regional Water Framework Directive Liaison Panel (WFDLP), attended by Andy Soper, and primarily concerned with water quality and is likely to extend its interests to include CRT waters.
-Although the liaising may appear extensive the EA tend to use TNUF and WFDLP as opportunities for transmissions rather than consultation, this is being challenged.
+Although the liaising may appear extensive the EA tend to use TNUF and RUgs as opportunities for transmissions rather than consultation, this is being challenged.
 A signiﬁcant current issue on the Thames is the stealth policy by the EA to put the heritage and iconic lock house out to commercial lease and replace the resident lock-keepers with area reliefs on the grounds of cost effectiveness.
-They have been very reticent with their ﬁgures and the plan seems founded on fallacious arguments.
-The EA also talks about sustainable ﬁnancing for the waterways, they mean the users pay more, and the Flood Committees continue to lobby for weirs to be paid for out of navigation budgets and not Flood relief money.
-We must work with others to ensure that government grants continue to help maintain the EA navigations for the beneﬁt of all.
+The EA also talks about sustainable ﬁnancing for the waterways, they mean the users pay more.
+Flood Committees continue to lobby for weirs to be paid for out of navigation budgets and not Flood relief money and currently all weirs are 'unfunded'.
+We must work with others to ensure that government grants continue to help maintain the EA navigations as they are for the beneﬁt of all.

 Maritime and Coastguard Agency